DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/2 Customize Cell Appearance.md

 You can also specify the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cellTemplate](/api-reference/_hidden/dxDataGridColumn/cellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate') property.
 It allows you to replace cell content with custom markup, but does not give you access to the entire cell element.

-The example below shows how to use the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cellTemplate](/api-reference/_hidden/dxDataGridColumn/cellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate') property to implement the same task.
+The example below shows how to use the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cellTemplate](/api-reference/_hidden/dxDataGridColumn/cellTemplate.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate') property to implement the same functionality.

 ![Change Color Conditionally with cellTemplate](/images/DataGrid/customize-appearance/column-cellTemplate.png)